CopernicaMarketingSoftware/Documentation/Mailerq/UserGuide/email-throttle-schedules.md

 Once we know how to warm up our cold IP(s) at a certain ISP, we'll have to create new Email Throttles for each step/increment (for this example day 1-4, day 5-9, day 10-14, and so on).
 We will need to create 7 *Email Throttles*.
 Make sure to not specify a pattern in these Email Throttles.
 An advanced description on how to use Email throttles can be found [here](https://www.mailerq.com/user-guide/article/email-throttling).

 In the MailerQ Management Console:
-1. Email throttling settings in MailerQ can be easily accessed through the Setting menu page (left side menu bar) > *'Email Throttling'*.
+1. Email Throttling settings in MailerQ can be easily accessed through the Setting menu page (left side menu bar) > *'Email Throttling'*.
 Here, you can view, edit existing, and create new Email Throttles.
 Once you have added Email Throttles, they will appear in this panel.
 2. Click on the *'Create email throttle'*, a new window will appear, with a lot of choices and options.
 3. Adjust throttle settings:
 	- Specify a name to easily recognize the specific schedule and a day, in this example *'Exponential IP Warmup Schedule - Day 1'*.